nielsenjared/nielsenjared.github.io/content/blog/big-o-quadratic-time-complexity/index.md

 n * ( n - 1 ) / 2
 ```

-We can simplify this.
+We can simplify this _mathemagically_.

 While it’s not exactly _square_, recall that in Big O, we’re not interested in the details.
 So we drop the constants and multiply the terms with a result of _n^2_.

-Let’s visualize this.
-Imagine a function that logs the pairs of _i_ and _j_, with an output of the following:
+Let’s visualize it: imagine a function that logs the pairs of _i_ and _j_, with an output of the following:

 ```
 [